elaimizrahi/my-notes/content/3B/CS 343/Locks.md

 ```c
 while(TestSet( Lock ) == CLOSED) uThisTask().yeild(); // relinquish time slice
 ```
-**Adaptive Spin-Locks** allow this number to be addaptable, so we can check any number of times
+**Adaptive Spin-Locks** allow this number to be adaptable, so we can check any number of times
 > Most spin locks break the starvation rule, it is possible for 1+ tasks

 #### 6.2.1 Implementation